Meet the Global LINERs

 Planning

-Lee Yubin / Product Management / LINE Plus
+Yubin Lee / Product Management / LINE Plus

 Yubin Lee joined LINE in September of 2021.
 Originally she was in charge of payment services for Korean users, but now she leads the LINE Messenger's Note service, where she says she really enjoys working on an international-facing product.
 “I feel proud of becoming a good LINER, like the interviews with other LINERs I read while preparing for my job interview,” she said.
 Let's take a look at how she is developing herself while gaining international experience.